Ashleigh Barty

-Barty returned to tennis in early 2016.
-She had a breakthrough year in singles in 2017, winning her first WTA title at the Malaysian Open and rising to No. 17 in the world despite having never been ranked inside the top 100 before her time off.
+Barty returned to tennis in 2016.
+She had a breakthrough year in singles in 2017, winning her first WTA Tour title at the Malaysian Open and rising to No. 17 in the world.
 She also had another prolific year in doubles with Dellacqua, culminating in her first appearance at the WTA Finals in doubles.
-Barty then won her first Premier Mandatory and Grand Slam tournament titles in doubles in 2018 before accomplishing the same feat in singles in 2019, highlighted by her victory at the 2019 French Open.
-Barty won five more titles in 2021, including a second major singles title at the 2021 Wimbledon Championships and two WTA 1000 titles.
-With her title at the 2022 Australian Open, she won a major in singles on all three surfaces.
-Barty has also led Australia to a runner-up finish at the 2019 Fed Cup and won a bronze medal in mixed doubles at the Tokyo Olympics in 2021.
+Barty then won her first Premier Mandatory and major tournament titles in doubles in 2018 before accomplishing the same feat in singles in 2019, highlighted by her victory at the 2019 French Open.
+Barty won five more titles in 2021, including a second major singles title at the Wimbledon Championships and two WTA 1000 titles.
+With her title at the 2022 Australian Open on home soil, she won a major in singles on all three surfaces.
+Barty also led Australia to a runner-up finish at the 2019 Fed Cup and won a bronze medal in mixed doubles at the Tokyo Olympics in 2021.
+Barty announced her retirement from tennis in March 2022, just two months after her Australian Open title and while ranked as the world No. 1 in singles.

 Barty was an all-court player with a wide variety of shots.
 Despite her short stature for a professional tennis player, she was an excellent server, regularly ranking among the WTA Tour's leaders in aces and percentage of service points won.
 She serves as the National Indigenous Tennis Ambassador for Tennis Australia.
-Barty announced her retirement from tennis in March 2022, two months after her Australian Open title and still ranked No. 1 in singles at the time, having held the ranking for all but four weeks between June 2019 and April 2022 when she relinquished the ranking.
 Her 114 consecutive weeks at No. 1 (not including when rankings were frozen between March and August 2020 due to the COVID-19 pandemic) is the fourth-longest streak in WTA history.